-In addition to having a lifelong interest in psychology and human relationships, Linda’s education and experience includes:
+In addition to having a lifelong interest in psychology and human relationships, my education and experience includes:

 - M.A. from Antioch University in clinical psychology, a school and program that emphasizes social, economic, and environmental justice and equality

 - clinical training and internships in community agencies that offer mental health services to diverse populations in LA County including the Los Angeles Gay and Lesbian Center and Manhattan Beach Community Counseling Center

 - 20 years of mindfulness study and practice

 - always physically active in some way (running, hiking, walking, biking)

 - originally from East Coast, NY metropolitan area, interested in arts and culture

 I am accepting new adult clients (I do not work with children or adolescents) who are interested in:

 - repairing and recovering from breakups, trauma, difficult relationships, difficult childhoods, life stressors

 - managing inevitable life transitions, loss, disappointments, successes